boldbi/bold-bi-docs/docs/faq/features-needed-to-enable-in-iis-to-run-bold-bi-in-win-client-os.md

 ---

 # Features to be enabled in IIS to run Bold BI in Windows Client OS
-Bold BI Enterprise Edition can be hosted in an IIS express and IIS.
-To run the Bold BI in IIS, enable the IIS along with IIS features and roles.
+Bold BI Enterprise Edition can be hosted in both IIS Express and IIS.
+To run Bold BI in IIS, enable IIS along with its features and roles.

 ## Steps to enable the IIS and features that are needed to run the Bold BI Server in Windows Client OS:

-1. Open `Control Panel` and click `Programs and Features > Turn Windows features on or off`.
+1. Open `Control Panel` and click on `Programs and Features > Turn Windows features on or off`.

 2. Enable `Internet Information Services`.